viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 1. If you're not getting sensor readings from a given machine, check the path of the USB port using the same [process by which you found the first USB path](#usb-path).
 2. If the path to your sensor on one machine is different from the one you configured in the fragment, add a fragment mod to the config of that machine to change the path without needing to remove the entire fragment.
-   Follow the [instructions to add a fragment mod](/fleet/configure-a-fleet/#use-fragment_mods), using the following JSON template:
+   Follow the [instructions to add a fragment mod](/fleet/configure-a-fleet/#use-fragment_mods) to your machine's config, using the following JSON template:

    ```json {class="line-numbers linkable-line-numbers"}
    "fragment_mods": [